sbslee/pypgx/docs/cli.rst

    Test CNV caller for target gene.

    Positional arguments:
-     cnv-caller            Archive file with the semantic type Model[CNV]. copy-number           Archive file with the semantic type CovFrame[CopyNumber].
+     cnv-caller            Input archive file with the semantic type Model[CNV]. copy-number           Input archive file with the semantic type CovFrame[CopyNumber].
-     cnv-calls             Archive file with the semantic type SampleTable[CNVCalls].
+     cnv-calls             Input archive file with the semantic type SampleTable[CNVCalls].

    Optional arguments:
      -h, --help            Show this help message and exit.
      --confusion-matrix PATH
                            Write the confusion matrix as a CSV file where rows indicate actual class and columns indicate prediction class.

 train-cnv-caller